Caca Boudin: Funny French bad words 🤬 kids love to say in France

 Pérpère is a tender French term of endearment that children call their grandfather, like gramps.
 Adults can use it as a term of endearment for animals and babies to imply they are cute and calm like a grandfather.
 Or it can be used pejoratively to mean someone is an old-timer.

-When kids use it, they add the word “gros” which means big or fat and it magically turns into an insult.
-But it doesn’t imply old, it implies that a person is tubby, or a fat slob.
+When kids use it, they add the word “gros,” which means big or fat, and it magically turns into an insult.
+But it doesn’t imply old; it means that a person is tubby or a fat slob.

 • T’es un gros pépère.